A Professionals Guide to Ethical Decision Making (IA INT)

 - Trading practices.

-NEW! - Understanding the Office of Foreign Assets Control (OFAC) (IA INT)
+Understanding the Office of Foreign Assets Control (OFAC) (IA INT)

 The Office of Foreign Assets Control (OFAC) is an agency of the United States Department of the Treasury under the authority of the Under Secretary of the Treasury for Terrorism and Financial Intelligence.
 OFAC administers and enforces economic and trade sanction programs based on U.S. foreign policy and national security goals.
 This course contains a review of regulatory information.
 Additionally, representatives will gain a better understanding of the purpose of OFAC, its sanction programs, the SDN list, IATs and penalties for OFAC violations.